 The chances of surviving as a prisoner in ww2

 During the second world war, millions of combatants were taken as prisoners by their enemies and forced to endure horrible things to survive.
 Over 3 million German prisoners of war were captured by the Russians alone, and less than 20% of these people survived until the war’s end.
-The problem with determining a survival percentage chance is the huge amount of variables, for example, when the German 6th army surrendered at the battle of Stalingrad, the total number of German prisoners held by the Russians numbered around 170,000, but just 6,000 of them survived until the end of the war, giving a survival chance of about 1 in every 28 people.
+The problem with determining a survival percentage chance is the huge amount of variables, for example, when the German 6th army surrendered at the battle of Stalingrad, the total number of German prisoners held by the Russians numbered around 170,000, but just 6,000 of them survived until the end of the war, making the chances of surviving as a prisoner in WW2 captured by the Russians as about 1 in every 28 people.

 ( Prisoners from a Japanese camp in Siam, taken in 1943)